 \section{Introduction}

-A causal graphical model defined on a Directed Acyclic Graph (DAG) describes a causal system without latent variables or selection biases, and has found applications in many areas of empirical science including weather forecasting \citep{ABRAMSON199657}, biomedicine and healthcare \citep{Lucas2004Bayesian}, and biology \citep{Sachs2005causal, pearl2009causality}.
-Although randomized controlled experiments can be used to find the causal structure effectively, they are generally expensive or even ethically impossible in practice.
-It is thus appealing to learn causal structures from passively observed data, which has been made possible under proper conditions \cite{spirtes2000causation,pearl2009causality,Peters2017book}.
+Causal graphical models defined on Directed Acyclic Graphs (DAGs) find applications in many sciences including economics \citep{Koller2009} and biology \citep{pearl2009causality,Sachs2005causal}.
+Although controlled experiments can discover the structures effectively, they are often expensive or practically impossible.
+Learning causal structures from observational data is hence appealing and has been made possible under proper conditions \cite{spirtes2000causation,pearl2009causality,Peters2017book}.

-Existing approaches to learning causal structures from observational data roughly fall into two classes: constraint- and score-based methods.
-Constraint-based methods, such as the PC and fast causal inference \cite{spirtes2000causation}, first use conditional independence tests to find causal skeleton and then determine edge directions according to certain orientation rules~\citep{meek1995casual,zhang2008completeness}.
-Under the Markov and faithfulness assumptions, this type of methods can identify causal graph up to the Markov equivalence class that may contain structurally diverse DAGs.
-Conditional independence testing can make errors with finite data and a small error in the skeleton may result in large errors in the inferred Markov equivalence class.
-Score-based methods evaluate the quality of candidate causal graphs with a predefined score function and then search for graphs with optimal score.
-Due to the combinatorial nature of the DAG constraint \citep{Chickering1996learning, he2015counting}, most score-based methods rely on local heuristics to perform the search.
-For example, Greedy Equivalence Search (GES) \citep{chickeringo2002optimal} attempts to search the space of graph structures by adding, deleting or reversing an edge following a series of rules and avoid cycles when an edge is added or reversed.
-Though GES finds global minimum with infinite data and proper model conditions, it is usually much less satisfactory in practice.
-We refer the reader to \citet{Glymour2019review} for more details and an introduction to other types of methods.
+Existing approaches for structure learning roughly fall into two classes: constraint- and score-based methods.
+Constraint-based methods, such as PC and fast causal inference \cite{spirtes2000causation}, use conditional independence tests to find initial skeleton and then determine the edge directions according to certain orientation rules~\citep{meek1995casual,zhang2008completeness}.
+Score-based methods, on the other hand, evaluate the candidate graphs with a predefined score function and search for the ones with the optimal score.
+Due to the combinatorial nature of acyclicity constraint \citep{Chickering1996learning}, exact search algorithms like dynamic programming \cite{Koivisto2004exact,Singh2005finding} only work for small problems and therefore local greedy strategies are often adopted to perform the search, such as Greedy Equivalence Search (GES) \citep{chickeringo2002optimal}.
+We refer the reader to \citet{Glymour2019review,Spirtes2018search} for more details and also a review of other methods.